 Level 4 Lead practitioners run supported courses for in-house professionals, parents & young people supported by school & parent funds

-Workshops and consultations for Children & Young People
+Approved Workshops and Consultations for Children & Young People

 Advanced Practitioners offer